 In the event of a Trade Union representative being the subject of a disciplinary investigation, the Director of People & OD and the regional office of the relevant trade union will be notified.
-A brief outline of the matter tobe investigated will normally be given.
+A brief outline of the matter to be investigated will normally be given.

-7. Disciplinary Procedure - conduct
+7. DISCIPLINARY PROCEDURE - CONDUCT

-i.
 Steps in the Investigation Process

-- The University will investigate the alleged misconduct, without unreasonable delay, carrying out anynecessary investigations to establish the facts in any case. - The individual will be advised in appropriate detail of the allegations that are being investigated. - The person who conducts the disciplinary meeting will be different from the person(s) who carries outthe investigation. - This may be the employee's immediate line manager, or it could be another University of Suffolk man-ager. - In exceptional circumstances an independent investigator maybe appointed.
+- The University will investigate the alleged misconduct, without unreasonable delay, carrying out any necessary investigations to establish the facts in any case. - The individual will be advised in appropriate detail of the allegations that are being investigated. - The person who conducts the disciplinary meeting will be different from the person(s) who carries out the investigation. - This may be the employee's immediate line manager, or it could be another University of Suffolk manager. - In exceptional circumstances an independent investigator maybe appointed. - The Investigating Officer will write up the investigation.

-- The Investigating Officer will write up the investigation. - The report will include written statements, interview notes, and any other relevant documentary evidence. - This should be submitted to the Line Manager or Head of Department who will decide whether thereis a case to answer and if this should be addressed through a formal disciplinary hearing ii.
-Informal Disciplinary Action
+- The report will include written statements, interview notes, and any other relevant documentary evidence. - This should be submitted to the Line Manager or Head of Department who will decide whether there is a case to answer and if this should be addressed through a formal disciplinary hearing